 / E-Newsletters/ Space Heaters and Winter Fires

-Indianapolis has experienced the 3rd snowiest January on record with a total of 23.3″.
-Season to date, we’ve seen 32.2″ of snow.
-It’s not only the snow that’s causing havoc, it’s the below zero temperatures and the -40° wind chill.
+Indianapolis has experienced the third snowiest January on record, with a total of 23.3″.
+This season to date, we’ve seen 32.2″ of snow.
+It’s not only the snow that’s causing havoc; it’s also the below zero temperatures and the -40°F wind chill.

 Needless to say, it’s hard for our furnaces to keep up with the frigid temperatures.
 Supplemental heating sources can help alleviate some of the stress put on our furnaces during the cold winter months.

 Space heaters are an excellent source of heat and relatively inexpensive.
 However, err on the side of caution.
-In 2011, space heaters accounted for 33% of home heating fires and 81% of home heating fire deaths.
+In 2011, space heaters accounted for 33 percent of home heating fires and 81 percent of home heating fire deaths.